stillwwater/spritepacker/README.md

 A simple white space separated text format with single character tags (similar to [Wavefront .obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file)).
 A json format is also available.

-- A `#` Introduces a comment.
+- A `#` introduces a comment.
 There are no inline comments.
-- A single `i` followed by a file path relative to the text file gives the image texture the file describes.
+- An `i` tag followed by a file path relative to the text file gives the image texture the file describes.
 - An `s` tag is followed by the name of the sprite, the x and y coordinates of the sprite in the atlas, and a width and height.
 Depending on export options the x, y coordinates may also be normalized to be between [0.0, 1.0) or have the Y axis flipped.
 Sprites in the file are in the same order as they appear in the ‘Sprites’ panel.
+- An `a` tag defines an animation with a name and number of frames
+- A `f` tag followed by the parent animation name, followed by the frame index and sprite index defines an animation frame.
+The sprite index corresponds to the order in which sprites are defined in the file.

 `.atlas (normalized)`

 ```
+# texture      number of sprites
-i texture.tga
+i texture.tga  2

 # tag     x        y        width      height
 s tile000 0.250000 0.374512 128.000000 128.000000
 s tile001 0.125000 0.374512 128.000000 128.000000

+# animation    number of frames
+a idle         2

+# parent  frame  sprite index
+f idle    0      0
+f idle    1      1

 ```

 `.atlas (pixel coordinates)`

 ```
-i texture.tga
+i texture.tga 2

 # tag     x   y    w   h
 s tile000 256 1280 128 128